GamerTime1228/QWERTY-BOI-2/README.md

 # QWERTY-BOI-2
 Can you use your colorful orb-manipulation powers to beat the 4 levels?
+This game stars a stick figure protagonist using his power to summon and fire orbs of varying colors to make it past obstacles.
+He can break down walls by firing a colored orbs of its complementary color, like taking down a green wall with a red orb.
+Using this relatively basic premise, he can use these orbs in unique ways, and even to take down a final boss.
+Only through proper strategy and precise platforming can QWERTY BOI complete the 4 levels.
+(Sorry for any bugs or glitches in either the animations or platforms, you are just gonna have to deal with it)